jhsu802701/rails_from_scratch_rails5/09-01-user_sign_up.md

 </div>
 ```
 * Enter the command "test1".
 The first integration test will pass, but the other three will fail.
+* In your web browser, go to the home page in your local app.
+Click on the "Sign up now!" button.
+You'll find yourself back in the user sign up form, with the "devise/registrations" controller and "new" action once again being utilized.

 ### Routing
 * Edit the config/routes.rb file.
 Replace the line "devise_for :users" with the following lines: